JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-31-how-to-use-jquery-beautytips-tooltips-and-validation-plugins-for-field-validation.md

 ---
 layout: post
-title: "How To Use JQuery BeautyTips (ToolTips) and Validation Plugins for Frield Validation"
+title: "How To Use JQuery BeautyTips (ToolTips) and Validation Plugins for Field Validation"
-description: "How To Use JQuery BeautyTips (ToolTips) and Validation Plugins for Frield Validation"
+description: "How To Use JQuery BeautyTips (ToolTips) and Validation Plugins for Field Validation"
 categories: [ JQuery, JavaScript ]
 tags: [ JQuery, JavaScript ]
 comments: false